ahmedelazab1220/SpringSecurity/README.md

              but you can't return to login or logout page. you must restart application and web browser to go again , so i do `httpbasic` and `formLogin(form -> form.permitAll())` to allow this all.

+    - 5. http.build():
+           - Builds the HttpSecurity configuration and returns the resulting SecurityFilterChain bean.

 #